franTarkenton/GitDemo/Readme.md

 # Intended as some learning materials to support learning GIT.

 - demo of adding to a file
+- antoher samve